taocat/ukai/README.md

     $ ukai_admin create_image -s 8000000000 -b 5000000 -h 192.0.2.100 -l 192.0.2.100 image01

-The metadata information is stored on a metadata server on which you specified by the `metadata_server` parameter in the config file.
+The metadata information is stored on a metadata server on which you specified by the `metadata_servers` parameter in the config file.

 ## Insert a Disk Image